AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 * Shifts are not needed if you are unsure when your staff is available to start!
 * Shifts are automatically deleted when the date has passed so you don't need to edit it!
 * If you need to add duplicate numbers for a staff (i.e. Shared Shift Phone), this will be a valid input!
 * If you want to preserve past shifts records, you should make copies of the .json file and archive it before the shift is deleted!
+See how to do it [here](#archive-data).

 </div>